 - 2015 – None of more than 40 bills addressed to payday loan problems made it out of committee (and only H.B.
 411 about Telemarketing tactics passed House 5/6/15.
 It“prohibits a credit access business or its representatives from making a telemarketing call.”)

-- June 2, 2016 – The Consumer Financial Protection Bureau (CFPB) proposed a Payday Loan Rule that hasn’t yet fully come into effect (expected in November 2020).
+- June 2, 2016 – The Consumer Financial Protection Bureau (CFPB) proposed a Payday Loan Rule that hadn’t yet fully come into effect.

 - 2018 – Community Financial Services of America and Consumer Service Alliance of Texas jointly filed a lawsuit against the federal Consumer Financial Protection Bureau intending to invalidate the Payday Loan Rule; no changes so far.